kw7oe/kw7oe.github.io/content/posts/last-6-weeks-of-rc.md

 > offers personalized career services to help you find a new job, based on your experience and what you’re looking for next in your career.

 Apart from helping you find a new job, they organize events to help people in their career as well.
-You could reach out to them to have a chat about your career.
+You could also reach out to them to have a chat about your career.

 The career facilitators has been really helpful and professional in helping me in